rekindle-blog/rekindle-blog.github.io/_drafts/enduring-divine-absence-joseph-minich-s-work.md

 ## **“In that day I will respond,” declares the Lord.**

-I read this book toward the tail end of years of enduring Divine absence myself.
+I read this book toward the tail end of years of enduring divine absence myself.
 Some of my friends remain in the thick of this storm, others may one day battle this storm.

 In my own life, I am grateful that the psalmists are ready to sit alongside us in the wilderness and cry out: “_Why Lord do you reject me and hide your face from me?_” (Psalm 88:14) and still more grateful that the psalmist and his friends think it absurd to make the jump from a seemingly silent God to no God at all.